 Revisions to the Notice

 Area Ambulance Service is required to abide by the terms of the version of this Notice currently in effect.
 However, Area Ambulance Service reserves the right to change the terms of this Notice at any time, and the changes will be effective immediately and will apply to all PHI that we maintain.
 Any material changes to the Notice will be promptly posted in our facilities and on our web site, if we maintain one.
-You can get a copy of the latest version of this Notice by contacting Rex Comerford, our HIPAA Compliance Officer.
+You can get a copy of the latest version of this Notice by contacting Jennifer Peden, our HIPAA Compliance Officer.